snewell4/simpleth/docs/source/starting.rst

 .. code-block:: python

-   from simpleth import Blockchain, Contract, Filter
+   from simpleth import Blockchain, Contract, EventSearch

 *Note:* You may not need all three classes.
 Import just the classes you need.